Pwd9000-ML/azure-vm-password-rotate/README.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/azure-vm-password-rotate/master/assets/kvsecrets.png)

-You can use the [AzurePreReqs](https://github.com/Pwd9000-ML/azure-vm-password-rotate/tree/master/azurePreReqs) script to create a key vault, generate a GitHub Secret to use as `AZURE_CREDENTIALS` and sets relevant RBAC access on the key vault `Key Vault Officer`, as well as `Virtual Machine Contributor` over virtual machines in the Azure subscription.
+You can use the [AzurePreReqs](https://github.com/Pwd9000-ML/azure-vm-password-rotate/tree/master/azurePreReqs) script to create a key vault, generate a GitHub Secret to use as `AZURE_CREDENTIALS` and sets relevant RBAC access on the key vault, `Key Vault Officer`, as well as `Virtual Machine Contributor` over virtual machines in the Azure subscription.

 See this [tutorial](https://dev.to/pwd9000/automate-password-rotation-with-github-and-azure-412a) on setting up the Azure PreReqs.